HomeResources › Futures Prop Firm Comparison

 MyFundedFutures — best for systematic traders

 Static drawdown means your safety margin doesn't shrink with your equity peak.
-A systematic strategy with predictable R can be sized so a string of 5+ losses doesn't reach the static line.
-Automation is permitted on both eval and funded, which makes MFFU the cleanest end-to-end automation path.
+A systematic strategy with predictable R can be sized so a string of 5+ losses never reaches the static line.
+Automation is permitted on both eval and funded accounts, which makes MFFU the cleanest end-to-end automation path of the major firms.

 Which firm should you pick?